NixOS/nix/doc/manual/src/store/file-system-object/content-address.md

 A single file object can just be hashed by its contents.
 This is not enough information to encode the fact that the file system object is a file, but if we *already* know that the FSO is a single non-executable file by other means, it is sufficient.

+Because the hashed data is just the raw file, as is, this choice is good for compatibility with other systems.
+For example, Unix commands like `sha256sum` or `sha1sum` will produce hashes for single files that match this.

 ### Nix Archive (NAR) { #serial-nix-archive }